 Percentage of Office-based Physicians with Electronic Health Record System

-As of 2015, nearly 9 in 10 (87%) of office-based physicians had adopted any EHR, over 3 in 4 (78%) had adopted a certified EHR, and over half (54%) adopted a 'Basic EHR'.
-Since 2008, office-based physician adoption of any EHRs has more than doubled, from 42% to 87%, while adoption of Basic EHRs has more than tripled from 17% to 54%.
-Between 2014 and 2015, adoption of any EHR grew by 5% and Basic EHR adoption grew by 7%.
+As of 2017, nearly 9 in 10 (86%) of office-based physicians had adopted any EHR, and nearly 4 in 5 (80%) had adopted a certified EHR.
+Since 2008, office-based physician adoption of any EHRs has more than doubled, from 42% to 86%.
 ONC and the CDC began tracking adoption of certified EHRs by office-based physicians in 2014.

 Jamoom E, Yang N. Table of Electronic Health Record Adoption and Use among Office-based Physicians in the U.S., by State: 2015 National Electronic Health Records Survey.
 2016